raoulbhatia/puppet-backuppc/REFERENCE.md

 Data type: `Boolean`

-Boolean.
-By default will install the rsync package.
+sSet to true to install the rsync package.
 If you manage this elsewhere set it to false.
 Defaults to true and is only applied if 1) the xfer_method is rsync and 2) you're using the system_account parameter.

+Default value: `true`

+##### `manage_sshkey`

+Data type: `Boolean`

+Set to true to create the sshkey for the client.

 Default value: `true`